MystenLabs/sui/crates/sui-framework/docs/bcs.md

 ## Function `into_remainder_bytes`

 Unpack the <code><a href="bcs.md#0x2_bcs_BCS">BCS</a></code> struct returning the leftover bytes.
-Useful for passing the data further afther partial deserialization.
+Useful for passing the data further after partial deserialization.

 <pre><code><b>public</b> <b>fun</b> <a href="bcs.md#0x2_bcs_into_remainder_bytes">into_remainder_bytes</a>(<a href="">bcs</a>: bcs::BCS): <a href="">vector</a>&lt;u8&gt;